fasttime/jquery-screwed/readme.md

 -------

-jQuery Screwed is based on [jQuery](https://github.com/jquery/jquery). jQuery is Copyright jQuery Foundation and other contributors, and licensed under the MIT license.
+jQuery Screwed is based on [jQuery](https://github.com/jquery/jquery). jQuery is Copyright JS Foundation and other contributors, and licensed under the MIT license.